Cribl Search 4.17.0

 Cloning a dashboard no longer activates its scheduled searches by default, preventing excess background queries.
 Existing schedule settings are preserved, so you can re-enable them when needed.

-Custom AI Provider Support
+Custom AI Provider Support: Bring Your Own Model

 Route Cribl AI features through your own managed LLM to gain tighter control over data privacy, compliance, and AI usage and spend.
-This release supports foundational models from OpenAI (via Microsoft Foundry) and Anthropic (via Amazon Bedrock), with more to come.

-Not available in Cribl.Cloud Government.
+Not available in Cribl.Cloud Government

 Corrections